ahmedYasserM/notes/mml-book/mml-notes.typ

 is called a *metric*

 #remark("")
-Similar to the length of a vector, the distance between vectors does not require an inner product: a norm is sufficient
+Similar to the length of a vector, the distance between vectors does not require an inner #box([product: a norm is sufficient])

 #remark("")
 A metric $d: V times V -> RR$ satisfies the following properties:

 - $d$ is *positive definite*, i.e., $d(bold(x), bold(y)) >= 0$ for all $bold(x), bold(y) in V$ and $d(bold(x), bold(y)) = 0 <==> bold(x) = bold(y)$.
 - $d$ is *symmetric*, i.e., $d(bold(x), bold(y)) = d(bold(y), bold(x))$ for all $bold(x), bold(y) in V$.
 - *Triangle inequality*: $d(bold(x), bold(z)) <= d(bold(x), bold(y)) + d(bold(y), bold(z))$ for all $bold(x), bold(y), bold(z) in V$.

 #remark("")